min2ha/ukwa-site/content/target/63196/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: So what demented (and doomed) ploy to stop Brexit will they come up with next!

 Comments on the latest allegations by anti-Brexit campaigners that the Vote Leave broke Electoral Commission rules by funnelling £625,000 to a linked group called BeLeave, and that Cambridge Analytica, using a technique called psychographics, played a decisive role in convincing the public to vote for Brexit.